 How Might Bulimia Contribute to Acid Reflux?

 While this is done through several methods, a common form of purging is self-induced vomiting.
-And repeated exposure to stomach acid from this type of purging can cause damage to the esophagus, potentially affecting it in similar ways to those observed with GERD.
+The repeated exposure to stomach acid from this type of purging can cause damage to the esophagus, potentially affecting it in similar ways to those observed with GERD.

 It’s also important to note that, regardless of whether or not bulimia contributes to GERD, purging can cause numerous health complications.